TMHBBV/unbxdocs./docs/Search/deploy-unbxd/java-library-integration.md

 This section documents the different methods exposed by the Library that you can use to perform various actions.

+> 📘 Note
+>
-NOTE: All the below methods can be called on the instance object returned by UnbxdSearch constructor.
+> All the below methods can be called on the instance object returned by UnbxdSearch constructor.

 updateConfig